Sol-Roth-Media/axiom01/AUDIT_PROGRESS.md

 - [Component Demos](examples/components.html)
 - [Comprehensive Review](COMPREHENSIVE_REVIEW.md)
 - [Consolidated TODO List](CONSOLIDATED_TODO.md)

+### July 15, 2025
+- Audited and improved color and gradient demo sections in index.html:
+    - Clarified documentation and usage notes for each color and gradient swatch.
+    - Added accessible tooltips and ARIA labels for all swatches.
+    - Enhanced layout and grouping for clarity and visual hierarchy.
+    - Ensured keyboard and screen reader accessibility.
+    - Confirmed theme responsiveness for all swatches.
+- These changes address the following high-priority tasks from CONSOLIDATED_TODO.md:
+    - Audit and improve semantic color swatches and documentation in index.html
+    - Continue improving the aesthetic and clarity of the index.html color and gradient sections
+    - Add inline tooltips and documentation for color swatches in index.html
+    - Ensure all color swatches respond correctly to theme changes
+    - Improve layout and accessibility of color and gradient sections in index.html

 ### 2025-07-15: Comprehensive Code Review and Documentation Update
 #### Scope